ptiede/Comrade.jl/docs/src/libs/optimization.md

 # ComradeOptimization

-To optimize our posterior we use the [`Optimization.jl`](https://github.com/SciML/Optimization.jl) package.
-This provides a global interface to several Julia optimizers.
+To optimize our posterior, we use the [`Optimization.jl`](https://github.com/SciML/Optimization.jl) package.
+Optimization provides a global interface to several Julia optimizers.
 The `Comrade` wrapper for `Optimization.jl` is very thin.
 The only difference addition is that `Comrade` has provided a method:

 ```julia
 OptimizationFunction(::TransformedPosterior, args...; kwargs...)
 ```

-meaning we can pass it a posterior object and it will set up the `OptimizationFunction` for us. **Note** that we only specify this for a transformed version of the posterior.
+meaning we can pass it a posterior object and it will set up the `OptimizationFunction` for us.

+!!! note
+   We only specify this for a transformed version of the posterior.
 This is because `Optimization.jl` requires a flattened version of the posterior.

-Additionally different optimizers may prefer different parameter transformations.
-For examples if we use `OptimizationBBO` using [`ascube`](@ref) is a good choice since it needs a compact region to search over, and `ascube` convert our parameter space to the unit hypercube.
-On the other hand gradient based optimizers work best without bounds, so a better choice there would be the [`asflat`](@ref) transformation.
+Additionally, different optimizers may prefer different parameter transformations.
+For example, if we use `OptimizationBBO`, using [`ascube`](@ref) is a good choice since it needs a compact region to search over, and `ascube` convert our parameter space to the unit hypercube.
+On the other hand, gradient-based optimizers work best without bounds, so a better choice would be the [`asflat`](@ref) transformation.

-To see what optimizers are available and what options are available please see the `Optimizations.jl` [docs](http://optimization.sciml.ai/dev/).
+To see what optimizers are available and what options are available, please see the `Optimizations.jl` [docs](http://optimization.sciml.ai/dev/).

 ## Example